 Payments of principal of and interest on the Bonds are to be made to purchasers by DTC through the Participants (as such term is herein defined).
 Purchasers will not receive physical delivery of Bonds purchased by them.
 See "The Bonds-Book-Entry-Only System."
 Principal of and interest on the Bonds are payable by the County to the corporate trust office of U.S. Bank National Association, Nashville, Tennessee, as registration and paying agent (the "Registration Agent").

-The Bonds are not subject to optional redemption prior to maturity.
-The Bonds are payable on May 1 of each year as follows:
+The Bonds are subject to redemption prior to their stated maturities at the option of the County.
+See "The Bonds - Optional Redemption" herein.
+The Bonds are payable on April 1 of each year as follows: